 Beet orange salad recipe that complements the earthiness of the beetroot with the sweetness of the orange and an exquisite mint flavor!

 This salad recipe is my yet another tryst with the tropical flavor of coconut.
-If you liked my pomegranate salad with coconut and palm sugar, you’ll like this beet orange salad too.
+If you liked my pomegranate salad with mango, coconut and palm sugar, you’ll like this beet orange salad too.
 The latest addition to the list of superfoods, coconut is something that’s absolutely delicious, healthy and flavorful in all its forms – coconut meat, coconut milk, coconut cream, coconut water, coconut oil.
 With veganism on the rise and coconut milk and cream increasingly taking the place of cow’s milk and cream, coconut is gaining its well-deserved popularity these days.

 There’s still a lot of debate going on about the health benefits of coconut due to its high content of saturated fats.
 While research is going on, let’s not miss out on the awesome flavor of the coconut.
 Moderation is key when it comes to savoring coconut!